simon-zach/NoteAppClient/README.md

 # Note App Client
 This app was created to present react usage with graphQL queries.
 In App was used Apollo client.
-App makes qraphQL queries to the Styling was made in boostrap.
+App makes qraphQL queries to Apollo server.

+Styling was made in boostrap.

 User can log ln, register and create notes.